AscendingPassage.com HOME PAGE.

 In the uncovered hall which forms the entrance to the temple, it is

-still dark between the sovereign granites.
+still dark between the sovereign stones.
 Let us moor our boat

-against one of the walls and await the good pleasure of the moon.
+against one of the walls and await the pleasure of the Moon.
 As

 soon as she shall have risen high enough to cast her light here, we